HomeSpan/HomeSpan/docs/UserGuide.md

 If you are setting up an existing device that has been previously configured in some unknown fashion, you may want to first perform a [Factory Reset](#factory-reset) to start with a fresh setup.

-And if you run into any troubles, see section (7) for troubleshooting tips.
+And if you run into any troubles, see [Troubleshooting](#troubleshooting) for tips and tricks.

 Enjoy!